arago/OGIT/NTO/PURL_ID_Registration.md

 For more Information see [Domain Creation](http://www.purl.org/docs/#domaincreate) .

-PURL Domains are used as as identifier for the NTO Maintainer
+PURL Domains have a maintainer and an optional list of writers.
+With a few exceptions there is a one-to-one relationship between those domains, namespaces, and NTOs.

+Hence, the maintainers and writers for a domain are considered the maintainers of that NTO.

 ###Create PURLs

 PURLs are used to create a unique identifier for elements in the OGIT structure.
-The first level of PURLs below a PURL-domain is used to denote the NTO name.
-The second level denotes the ontology item type, which could be either an entity, a verb, an attribute or a schema.
-With the third level the item name is described.
+If you are maintainer and/or writer of the PURL domain corresponding to the OGIT ontology namespace you're working on, The recommended procedure is as follows:
+- register the PURL for a new ontology element
+- define the ontology element using the registered PURL as ontology elmenent ID This way any ID conflicts are prevented.